La familia de la tele

-La familia de la tele (English: "The TV family") was a Spanish daytime talk and magazine show broadcast on La 1 from 5 May to 18 June 2025.
-It was hosted by María Patiño, Inés Hernand and Aitor Albizua.
+La familia de la tele (English: "The TV family") is a Spanish daytime talk and magazine show broadcast on La 1 of Televisión Española (TVE) from 5 May to 18 June 2025.
+It was hosted by María Patiño, Inés Hernand, and Aitor Albizua.
 The show aimed to discuss entertainment and the news in a light-hearted manner, combined with frequent discussions with correspondents across Spain.

 The show was expected to air on 22 April, but was pushed back by a week due to the death of Pope Francis.
 The show was then postponed by another week after the blackout across the peninsula.
-It aired from 15:55 to 17:30, taking a break for TVE's afternoon dramas, before returning from 19:10 to 20:30.
+It aired from 15:55 to 17:30, taking a break for La 1's afternoon dramas, before returning from 19:10 to 20:30.
 Viewers watching on RTVE Play were able to see the full episode uninterrupted.

 The show was planned to have sections dedicated to health, sport, psychology, culture and investigations, however these were never implemented.
-Other segments included cookery with Belén Esteban, spoof reports from Chelo García-Cortés in his segment called "Informe Chemanal" (a play on the name of TVE's Informe Semanal) and "Versión cayetana", a segment in which the cast parodied some of TVE's most famous shows, such as Cuéntame cómo pasó, Verano azul and Isabel.
+Other segments included cookery with Belén Esteban, spoof reports from Chelo García-Cortés in his segment called "Informe Chemanal" (a play on the name of TVE's Informe Semanal) and "Versión cayetana", a segment in which the cast parodied some of TVE's most famous shows, such as Cuéntame cómo pasó, Verano azul, and Isabel.

 From 15 May the show started to be divided into two blocks: the first, presented by Patiño, discussed celebrity gossip and similar themes; while the second, hosted by Albizua and Hernand, discussed current affairs and political affairs.
 After ratings failed to improve, the show returned to the three-presenter format on 2 June, airing from 15:50 to 17:00.
 The show was axed on 18 June due to poor ratings.